1j01/ooplie/README.md

 (A button's probably good.)

 It would try to show you what's going on with the program as much as possible.
-I'd add a dynamic underline to "Every N seconds" / "After N seconds" representing the timer, and maybe underlines to any line of code being executed.
+I'd add a dynamic underline to `Every N seconds` / `After N seconds` representing the timer, and maybe underlines to any line of code being executed.
 This might warrant some controls to toggle or dim the underlines as they could be distracting.
 <!-- I've never gotten [Light Table][]'s live connection features to work on a real project, but they look cool. -->